cnrad/sponsor/README.md

 ## GitHub Sponsors is a hassle to set up for minors, so here's my workaround.

+See an example of what it looks like [here](https://sponsor.cnrad.dev).

 If you would like to deploy this and accept donations yourself, here's what to do:
 - Fork this repository